 Apart from the theatre, the main points of interest near my hotel were, of course, the local shops and restaurants.

-The area immediately next to my hotel was called 12th street, and it has a selection of places to eat and have fun – although strangely the website promoting it no longer exists (the last archived version is from 23rd December).
+The area immediately next to my hotel was called 12th street, and it has a selection of places to eat and have fun.
 I didn’t have time to go into any of the establishments, but among other things it includes the Midsummer Tap pub, branches of Bella Italia, Brewhouse & Kitchen, TGI Fridays, Kaspa’s Desserts & Robotazia (a restaurant run by droids that sounds like an intriguing novelty), and the gaming experiences Locked In A Room & Vertigo VR (which also sound fun).
 I didn’t go into the MK Gallery that’s near the theatre either, but that’s also somewhere I could visit in the future.

 Instead of all that though, a fair amount of my time was spent exploring the many retailers available in Centre:MK, the 14th largest shopping centre in the UK, just across the road from 12th Street.
 It consists of 2 extremely long corridors, with various crossover corridors along the way, and a couple of larger open spaces for events or street markets, plus there’s some greenery dotted throughout.
 They do have an app, but it has very small and poorly contrasted text that doesn’t adjust to my display settings, so I didn’t use it.
 I was, however, able to download a PDF map from their website, that I could use on my phone by zooming in on it.
 The other issue I found was that, because they have huge windows to let in lots of natural light, there was a lot of glare, especially when the sun was out.
 So sometimes I had to wear my sunglasses instead of a mask, though with very few people around that didn’t matter.
 Glare wasn’t an issue in the undercover areas that had artificial lighting though.